 At Shikatani Lacroix, we’re big fans of convenient take-out packaging.
 We believe that every foodservice business should be serving their food in a way that makes sense for today’s busy consumers.
 But with strict budgets and tight profit margins, companies can sometimes find themselves struggling to balance convenience, quality and price.

 Regardless, quality should always be your first priority – especially when suspect products can potentially endanger food safety.
-But it’s not enough to say that you value quality in your packaging; it needs to become an ingrained part of your company culture.
+But it’s not enough to say that you value quality in your food packaging design; it needs to become an ingrained part of your company culture.
 Everyone along the supply chain should know that you expect the best and you’re not willing to cut corners on safety.

 Finally, the most important thing you can do to protect your customers’ safety is to accept that you can’t manage everything yourself.
 That’s why it’s so important to work with suppliers and design agencies you can trust as authorities in their fields.
 Experts with track records for excellence will be able to spot problems you can’t even imagine and will speak up when something is wrong.
 They will also be constantly exploring new technology and investing in innovation to introduce safer, convenient and sustainable packing.
 Don’t gamble with your customers, or their safety, by working with inexperienced professionals.